 Even the most seasoned writers make grammatical mistakes every now and then – it’s simply a part of the writing process.
 However, that is no excuse for delivering a piece of writing that is full of mistakes and errors.

 To make sure that your writing is the best it can be, you should always run it through a last-minute grammar checker.
 Online services like Grammarly are super easy to use and can often catch mistakes that Word and Google Docs may miss.

 Bonus Tip: Take a business writing course

 There is nothing wrong with participating in a business writing course to brush up on your written communication skills.
 Check out LinkedIn, Coursera, and Udemy to explore your options both for yourself and your team.
-Nobody’s writing is perfect, and there is nothing wrong with setting aside some time to make your writing better.
+Nobody’s writing is perfect, and there is nothing wrong with setting aside time to improve your writing.

 So there you have it – a crash course into the most important written communication skills in the workplace.
 In a nutshell, you need to: